 Crystal Lake ~ Sayner

-Crystal Lake, five miles west of Sayner, Wisconsin is known for its amazing crystal clear water.
+Crystal Lake, five miles west of Sayner, Wisconsin, is known for its amazing crystal clear water.
 It has been compared to Crater Lake in Oregon.
-This fantastic lake has two wide, soft beaches that are perfect for a relaxing day on the beach.
+This fantastic lake has two wide, soft beaches perfect for a relaxing day on the beach.

 This 93-acre lake is one of 22 lakes in Wisconsin with the name Crystal Lake.
 It is nestled in the heart of the American Legion State Forest.